 9. Create a good working environment

-So for instance if you are a freelance designer and work on the computer all day, don’t place the screen against a window.
+So for instance if you are a full time freelancer and work on the computer all day, don’t place the screen against a window.
 The view may be great but the natural daylight will strain your eyes.
 And any movement in the background is likely to distract you.
 I’d suggest placing your screen against a wall – this ensures a calm and distraction free background.

 Of course if you are an illustrator or painter, then natural light is your buddy.
 So you’d be more likely to setup your desk near a window or let more light into the room.
 I’d recommend installing a set of Venetian blinds.
 This will allow you to tailor how much light you let into your office space.